oneacik/mindoo/public/Reverse Interview.md

 A: If becoming higher in position you need to wait for the opportunities, then you are fucked.
 Score: Impact (5/5) Verifiability (3/5)

+## Chill talk questions

+Q: I am a person who defines himself as a craftsman, team leader wannabe and I love facilitation.
+How would you see my role in the company?
+Q: What are your teams, their functions etc?
+What is the topology of your organisation?
+Q: Do you have some common practices?
+Like DDD, Team Topologies other interesting approaches?
+Q: What is the tech stack?
+How open are you to try new technologies?
+Tech radar? [[Tech Radar]]
+Q: What is the pressure?

 ## Links